PRIDE_2350x1050_Banner-01.jpg

 Celebrating the LGBTQ+ Physical Sciences Community

-During June, AIP is highlighting resources that honor the LGBTQ+ community and their contributions to the physical sciences.
+During June, AIP is highlighting resources that honor their contributions to the physical sciences community.

 Our community is filled with brilliant minds bringing a full spectrum of expertise and contributions into the physical sciences.
 AIP and its member societies are committed to fostering a culture that elevates stories from every part of our community.